Lesson 6 - Comparing Scenario Results

 In this case, we see the probability distributions of the output (the Pond volume) for all three scenarios.
 And, of course, we can view these in other ways (e.g., as a PDF):

-As pointed out above, when in Scenario Mode, scenario results can only be viewed in Time History Result elements and Distribution Result elements.
+As pointed out above, when in Scenario Mode, scenario results can only be viewed in Time History Result elements, Distribution Result elements and Final Value Result elements.
 No other results are available.
 Often, however, in addition to comparing scenario results, you may want to look at the detailed results for a single scenario.
 To do so, you must select the scenario of interest as the Active Scenario, and then run the model in the standard way (e.g., by pressing F5).
 This places the model in Result Mode for the Active Scenario.
 Let’s do that now (i.e., press F5).
 The model will be placed in Result Mode (for the “Wet” scenario).
 All results are available to view.

 It is important to understand, however, that the scenario results for the other scenarios that existed prior to entering Result Mode for the “Wet” scenario are still saved in the file.
 Hence, we can view these again by returning to Scenario Mode.
 To see this, press F4 from Result Mode and we will be presented with this dialog: